WVam/toolscript-docs/AACS-Code-Editor.md

 The first option is for commenting out a highlighted section of the script.
 This currently only works one way, so you can comment out a highlighted section, but in order to reverse this you must manually remove the comment tags (`->` `<-`).
 Sections that are commented out are ignored when compiling and Quick Testing.

 The second option, labeled "Quick Test", executes a highlighted section of Instructions in the script.
 If you don't highlight anything and simply press "Quick Test", then the whole script will be run.
+You can also start a Quick Test by pressing the F5 key.

 In order to use Quick Test, you must have a linked project so that the Editor is able to find the necessary assets.
 In order to link a project, you must open a project (.aact) from the Asset Maker.
 You can do that from a button at the top of the Asset Maker window.

 ![](./Images/Editor/AMOpenCodeEditor.png)

 This will open the Code Editor and link a project to it.
-The actual use of the editor won't change, it will just enable the Quick Test function.
+This will not change how the Editor works, it will just enable the Quick Test function.
 If a project is linked, the name of it will be present in the title of the window in the form of a message saying "(Linked to PROJECT)".

 ![](./Images/Editor/Linked.png)